 By starting early in the implementation phase, financial institutions will be better prepared for implementing CECL.
 Here are five important steps your financial institution can take as you work through CECL implementation:

 This is the group that will guide your bank through the process.
 They will need to educate themselves on CECL requirements, identify available options, pick an approach that meets the bank’s needs, gather information for the implementation, set timelines for completion of each phase, perform dry runs of the selected method and guide final implementation.
 In other words, this crew has a lot of responsibility, so you will want to make your selections carefully.
 Consider personnel who work in IT, operations, the senior credit officer and the chief financial officer.

 This step can be a bit of a challenge as there are several methods and versions of the same method that could be used.
 Selecting the one that fits your bank can take some time.
 The method that is selected may be driven by available data, ease of use, cost, time commitment, relevancy, availability of support and your institution’s complexity.
 Visiting with your accountant or auditor can help make your selection easier.
-For smaller institutions, the WARM method may be more practical because the information needed is more readily available and the method is simpler to use.
+For smaller institutions, the WARM or SCALE method may be more practical because the information needed is more readily available and the method is simpler to use.